 e-GRANT is a platform that enables EGI customers to apply and get allocation of compute and storage resources.
 Task's main goal is to enable EGI Customers to apply for both: free and paid resources available in the Infrastructure in a consistent matter reflected in a complete SLA life cycle.
 The two types of available resources (paid are free) are supported by different SLA life cycles, which concludes in e-GRANT's main activity: creation of coherent and fully-integrated platform supporting different types of resources, numerous infrastructures and diverse processes connected with them.

-Roadmap summary

-During last period, no new tasks were added to e-GRANT's roadmap as the development was focused on existing ones and no new requirements from other teams were expressed.
+During last period, no new tasks were added to e-GRANT's development roadmap as the development was focused on existing ones and no new requirements from other teams were expressed.

 Main area of development was focused on integration of pay-for-use resources in Resource Allocation Platform.
 As a result, the first prototype of a platform is available under e-grant.egi.eu/v2 link, where EGI Customer can apply for paid resources and negotiate the price and amount of them.
 Existing platform supports the majority of pay-for-use SLA life-cycle and is being supported by EGI Pay-for-Use team (5.12, 5.13, 5.14).

-Work on the implementation of improvement needed for resources allocation process and the alignment with EGI SLA framework for existing process is progressing (5.2, 5.3).
+It is progressing the work on the implementation of improvement needed for resources allocation process and the alignment with EGI SLA framework for existing process is progressing (5.2, 5.3).

-Finalization of some of the integrational task were postponed due to the continuous improvement and development of given tools: EGI LTOS platform and authorization platform (5.7).
+Finalization of some of the integration tasks were postponed due to the continuous improvement and development of given tools: EGI LTOS platform and authorization platform (5.7).

-The updated roadmap is given below.
+The updated development roadmap is given below.

 Table 10 - Resource Allocation – e-Grant